hageramin/alx-pre_course/0x01-git/README.md

 My first readme
-tho only time to do so
+the only time to do so